 A version of this article appears in the July 21 edition of Aviation Week & Space Technology.
 In the long run, the F-35’s absence from the Royal International Air Tattoo and Farnborough air show will have minimal impact on the program’s long-term fortunes.
 In the mid-term, however, the F-35’s export hiatus may hobble the program’s economics.
 First, the good news.
 Even though the recent F-35 fire and subsequent fleet grounding came at a bad time, it likely will be ...

-"Opinion: F-35 Absent, And Stuck In Second Gear" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Opinion: F-35 Absent, And Stuck In Second Gear" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.